typelevel/CT_from_Programmers.scala/README.md

 ```
 If the signature is too long, we break it to multiple lines as well.
 Control each line to be within 45 characters.

+### Symbol names

+For the prime symbole, use *U+16CC RUNIC LETTER SHORT-TWIG-SOL S* `ᛌ`, it works with scalac while the unicode prime symbole doesn't

 ## License

 ![CC image](https://i.creativecommons.org/l/by/4.0/88x31.png)